 - The Churchill Arms – London has no shortage of pubs but this flower-bedecked spectacular really stands out.

-- Museum Mile – Three of London’s most famous museums, The Science Museum, Natural History Museum and The Victoria & Albert Museum all sit in a stone’s throw of each other.
+- Museum Mile – Three of London’s most famous museums, The Science Museum, Natural History Museum and The Victoria & Albert Museum all sit within a stone’s throw of each other.

 Suggested Notting Hill and Kensington Hotels